martinsanne/gby-wp/README.md

 [-] Implement latest changes to Gatsby configured CMS [-] Activate new CMS in prod
 [-] Add build hook to WordPress
+[-] Replace all http:// with https:// in backend (remember to re-activate remove permalinks) [-] Change permalink structure to /posts/

 [-] SEOHeaders not working
 [-] Canonical urls